max-pfeiffer/irrigation-pi/README.md

 ```
 The backend application is running afterwards and is accessible on: http://0.0.0.0:8000

-Start the frontend application in another terminal:
+After environment and development setup for [frontend application](frontend/README.md), you can start the frontend application in another terminal:
 ```shell
 manage run frontend
 ```
 The frontend application is running afterwards and is accessible on: http://0.0.0.0:8100

+## Installation on Raspberry Pi
+Coming soon.